 Consider another example: an SLA called "Customer Service Group" that focuses on the operational readiness of a support team.
 The SLA's objectives could be broken down by application:

 - SLO 1: helpdesk application

 - SLO 2: bug-tracking application

 - SLO 3: email service

 Viewing Service Level Agreements

-Service level agreements, and the type of information displayed, are viewed in the Global Scan panel from a monitoring perspective, and in My Infrastructure from a configuration perspective.
+Service level agreements are viewed in Dashboards for monitoring, and in My Infrastructure for configuration.

 Viewing SLA Status